nikoscham/FEAScript-Scribbler-examples/README.md

 ### Heat Transfer (heatConductionScript)

 - **Heat Conduction Through a Wall**: 1D heat transfer with convection and constant temperature boundary conditions
-- **Heat Conduction in a Two-Dimensional Fin**: 2D heat transfer in a cooling fin with symmetry, convection, and constant-temperature boundaries
+- **Heat Conduction in a 2D Fin**: 2D heat transfer in a cooling fin with symmetry, convection, and constant-temperature boundaries

 Read the full Scribbler blog post regarding the heat transfer examples: [Heat Transfer Finite Element Simulations in JavaScript using FEAScript](https://scribbler.live/2025/08/25/Heat-Transfer-Finite-Element-Simulations-in-JavaScript-using-FEAScript.html)